Board of Visitors

 Robin Perkins (2023-2027)

-Robin Perkins is the Senior Vice President of Gildan, Inc. He was the former Chief Executive Officer of Frontier Yarns, now Gildan, Inc., which grew into one of the largest producers of cotton & cotton blend yarns in the world.
+Robin Perkins founded Spinners Capital, a real estate developer of industrial, multi-family, and self-storage properties.
+He is the former Senior Vice President of Gildan, Inc. Perkins was previously the Chief Executive Officer of Frontier Yarns, now Gildan, Inc., which grew into one of the largest producers of cotton & cotton blend yarns in the world.
 At Frontier, he was responsible for operations, strategy, vision, marketing, and company culture.
 Robin has been a business leader in the textile industry for over 30 years and has served on the board of the National Cotton Council as an Executive Committee Member.
-He is also a founder of Dogwood State Bank, based in Raleigh, NC, where he has served on the Board of Directors since 2019.
+He is a founder of Dogwood State Bank, based in Raleigh, NC, where he has served on the Board of Directors since 2019.
 Additionally, Perkins serves on the board of NC FREE and the Sanford Area Growth Alliance.
-He also founded Spinners Capital, a real estate developer of industrial, multi-family, and self-storage properties.

 Perkins received a B.A. in Textile and Apparel Management from the NC State University Wilson College of Textiles.
 He has served on the Textile Foundation at the College for over ten years and was Chairman of Membership and Governance.